Examining the long history of the ‘outside agitator’ narrative - Local News 8

 Large-scale social movements can certainly be vulnerable to groups who seek to capitalize on the chaos for their own ends, said Aldon Morris, a professor emeritus of sociology and African American studies at Northwestern University.
 But time and again, authorities have leveled the broad accusation of “outside agitators” to undermine or stifle protests.

-“The claim is that they (the protests) are being taken over by outside agitators who are violent, anti-government, anti-democracy and so forth,” Morris told CNN.
+“The notion here is that student protests aren’t really legitimate because the claim is they are being taken over by outside agitators who are violent, anti-government, anti-democracy and so forth,” Morris told CNN.

-This time around, authorities on both sides of the Gaza protests have cited “outside agitators” as people who are trying to hijack the protests for their own means.
-But it’s not always clear who these “outside agitators” are, and whether they can be classed as such in the first place.
+The use of the term is nuanced.
+This time around, city officials, university administrators and supporters of the student protesters have all cited “outside agitators” as people who are trying to hijack the protests for their own means.
+But whether the person using the phrase is trying to quell the protests or defend them, it’s not always clear who these “outside agitators” are, and whether they can be classed as such in the first place.

 ‘Outside agitator’ trope has a long history